 Menstrually Related Mood Disorders Program

-The Menstrually Related Mood Disorders Program is run by Dr. David R. Rubinow, Chair of the UNC Department of Psychiatry.
+The Menstrually Related Mood Disorders Program is run by Dr. David R. Rubinow, Distinguished Professor of Psychiatry.
 Patients are offered assessment, treatment, including psychotherapy and hormone replacement therapy for women with mood disorders and hormonal disturbances surrounding menopause or their monthly cycle.

 Premenstrual Syndrome Clinic